 Fordítás is another rare wine from the Tokaj region.
 While it was a common type of Tokaji in the past, vintners make only very small volumes of it nowadays.

-It’s fair to consider it a by-product of Aszú.
+It is fair to consider it a by-product of Aszú.
 After the macerated Aszú dough is pressed, it still contains a decent portion of sweet grape juice.
 Thus, the vintners add fresh base wine to the paste and press it again.
 Then, they age the resulting wine for two years in total, with one year in oak barrels.

 How Dry Tokaji Is Made

 While sweet Tokaji has a tradition of hundreds of years, dry Tokaji wines are relatively new.
 Local vintners introduced the first noteworthy dry styles around the year 2000.
-There is no general name for these wines, so they typically are named after the varietal they are made from, such as “Tokaji Furmint” or “Tokaji Hárslevelű”.
+There is no general name for these wines, so they usually are named after the varietal they are made from, such as “Tokaji Furmint” or “Tokaji Hárslevelű”.

 To make dry Tokaji, vintners use ripe grapes that were not infected by noble rot.
-Usually, these are the first grapes to be harvested every year.
+These are the first grapes to be harvested every year.
 After the fermentation, winemakers age the wines either in steel tanks or in oak barrels.
 Those made in steel tanks are lean and fresh, while those from oak barrels are significantly bolder.

 - Aszú is a complex, well-balanced wine.
 It counters its sweetness with high acidity and offers flavors of citrus and tropical fruits, honey, nuts, coffee, or cocoa.
 You might also sense slightly spicy notes like clove, ginger, or saffron.